Med-ami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Without C, you would live in hiago : Create a script that removes all letters c and C from input.
 + tr -d 'cC'

+21. esreveR :Write a script that reverse its input.
++ rev